oduwa/RWAndroidTryout/Part1_edited.markdown

 ![](Images/hardware.png)

-When the System Image dialog appears, select the x86 Lollipop image and click **Next**:
+When the System Image dialog appears, select the **x86** Lollipop image and click **Next**:

 ![](Images/system_image.png)

 On the next and final dialog, check **Use Host GPU**.
-The short story is that doing this lets the emulator use your computers graphics card which makes for a much smoother experience.
-The slightly longer story is that what this does is makes it so that when a program inside the emulator uses OpenGL for graphics operations, the work goes out to your real GPU, and the result goes back into the emulator, instead of emulating a GPU (which is very slow).
+What does it do?
+The short story is that doing this lets the emulator use your computer's graphics card which makes for a much smoother experience.
+The slightly longer story is that this makes it so that when a program inside the emulator uses OpenGL for graphics operations, the work goes out to your real GPU, and the result goes back into the emulator, instead of emulating a GPU (which is very slow).
 The result is a significant speed-up, because most view and canvas drawing uses OpenGL in Android ≥ 4, even in non-graphics apps.
 After that, click **Finish**:

 ![](Images/wear_device.png)